 How do you choose among all the remedial, enrichment, public and private summer learning programs?
 How do you know if the summer learning program you’ve chosen is right for your child?
 Will summer school help your child achieve better results on state standardized tests?
 These guidelines will help you find the best program that will be a good fit for your child.

 Summer learning programs offset “summer slide,” the tendency of students to regress academically when they are not in school.
 On average, students lose one month’s worth of skills on achievement test scores during the summer vacation.
 All students tend to fall behind in math and spelling because they have fewer opportunities to practice these skills during the summer.
-Low-income students are more likely to lose ground in reading than middle- and high-income students.
-That’s because middle- and high-income students are more likely to be exposed to books and reading programs during the summer.
+Students from low-income families are more likely to lose ground in reading than their more affluent counterparts.
+That’s because students in middle- and high-income families are more likely to be exposed to books and reading programs during the summer.

 In recent years 14 states have passed laws to expand summer school opportunities to help students meet state standards.
 A survey of the country’s 100 largest school districts found that 59 percent offered summer programs.